Online: Nature Writing

 Conc Member: $120

-The workshop with author Inga Simpson uses a combination of instruction, inspiring examples of nature writing, practical writing exercises, with plenty of opportunity for group discussion.
+Throughout the course, author Inga Simpson uses a combination of instruction, inspiring examples of nature writing and practical writing exercises, with plenty of opportunity for group discussion.
 You’ll come away with a stronger understanding of nature writing – past and contemporary, Australian and international – and a practical toolkit for sharing your love of nature on the page.

 When we tug at a single thing in nature, we find it attached to the rest of the world.